Artificial nails have changed considerably since the first ones were available. There are new products now available and a range of techniques.

 Sculptured, acrylic nails are very strong and flexible.
 They can be worn for long periods of time as long as the natural nail remains healthy.
 Maintenance is also required to fill in the growth area.
 These acrylic nails are not suitable for those nails that are thin and / or fragile.
 Acrylic does not adhere well to skin therefore it would not adhere well to this type of nail.

-Use the form at the top of this page or the links below to search for Nails - Extensions.
+Use the links below to search for Nails - Extensions practitioners.